iffy-pi/reaction-meme-server/README.md

 |-------------|--------|-----------------------------------------------------|
 | `uploadURL` | String | The URL which will be used to upload the meme file. |

 **Note: For security, the upload URL has an access lifetime of 3 hours.
-That is, a connection to the endpoint will be rejected 3-hours after the URL has been generated.**
+That is, an upload to the URL will be rejected if the upload URL has already been used or 3 hours have passed since the URL was generated.**

 ### Upload URL: Call & Request `(privileged)`
 Make a call to the `uploadURL` returned as a response to the upload request.
 This is a [privileged endpoint and requires an access token](#privileged-endpoints-and-access-tokens).